prathyusha-ly/E_commerce_dashboard/README.md

 # E_commerce_dashboard
 Developed an interactive Sales Dashboard in Excel to analyze monthly and category-wise performance.
-Used charts, Pivot Tables, and a dropdown filter to visualize sales and profit trends.
+Used charts, Pivot Tables, and Combo Box to visualize sales and profit trends.
 Enabled users to explore patterns, identify top-performing categories, and support data-driven decision-making.
 # 🔹 Overview
 An Excel dashboard designed to analyze e-commerce sales performance across regions, products, and time periods.
 It presents key metrics and trends using structured data and visualizations to support business insights.
 # 🔹Dashboard